michaelpearce21/CI_MS1_DAL/README.md

 ### User Stories:
 As a **business owner** I want a website so that I can expose my business more.
 In doing this our aims are that:
-* More people know about the business locally.
+1. More people know about the business locally.
-* The concept is easily and clearly explained.
+2. The concept is easily and clearly explained.
-* Customers can find the cafe and contact us, both directly and through our social media (Facebook, Twitter and Instagram).
+3. Customers can find the cafe and contact us, both directly and through our social media (Facebook, Twitter and Instagram).
-* A focus on the menu as well as games.
+4. A focus on the menu as well as games.
-* The website is attractive and intuitive to potential customers.
+5. The website is attractive and intuitive to potential customers.
-* There is a way to book tables and sell games.
+6. There is a way to book tables and sell games.
+7. A way to keep in touch with customers who are regulars as well as new users.

 As a **customer** I want a website to understand what makes this cafe special.
 To do this I need:
-* Information on what is different about this cafe, easily digestible and clearly explained.
+8. Information on what is different about this cafe, easily digestible and clearly explained.
-* A link to social media.
+9. A link to social media.
-* Information about the menu and pricing.
+10. Information about the menu and pricing.
-* Information about how to find and contact the cafe.
+11. Information about how to find and contact the cafe.
-* To be able to book tables direct from the website.
+12. To be able to book tables direct from the website.

+As a **regular user** I want a wesite to keep up to date with events and recommendations.
+To do this I need:
+13. A newsletter which may include dates of events and special offers.
+14. A membership to encourage repeat returns.

 ### High level Needs and Trade-offs: